Revision approved by Senate Sept. 18, 2015

-10. To review and approve undergraduate and graduate minor program modifications as these are defined by the Carleton University Institutional Quality Assurance Process (IQAP: 6.3) and to submit these modifications to Senate for information.
+10. To review and approve undergraduate and graduate minor program modifications as these are defined by the Carleton University Institutional Quality Assurance Process and to submit these modifications to Senate for information.

 1. An elected faculty member of Senate or a faculty member eligible to be elected to Senate to serve as Chair

 2. Vice Provost and Associate Vice-President (Academic)